 The Bureau of Land Management – which manages 250 million acres of public land across the West and 700 million acres of subsurface mineral rights– has been without a Director since January 2017.
 Instead, the agency has been managed by a string of temporary assignments.

-The latest person that you have appointed to run the BLM is William Perry Pendley.
+President Trump has now nominated William Perry Pendley to direct the BLM.
 Mr. Pendley has directly and clearly advocated for the sale of federal public lands.
 This radical idea is anathema to Western values and would destroy hunting opportunity, outdoor recreation, and family ranches.

 Pendley is an activist lawyer who has fought for decades against the ideals of public lands and the multiple-use mission of the agency he now directs.
 He presently has multiple conflicts-of-interest with lawsuits involving the Interior Department.
-He is also advocating to move the BLM headquarters to his home state of Colorado, which would reduce the BLM’s ability to work with other agencies and Congress.
+He also advocated moving the BLM headquarters to his home state of Colorado, which would reduce the BLM’s ability to work with other agencies and Congress.

-Despite his radical views and controversial background, Mr. Pendley has avoided the legal confirmation process required by the Constitution.
-He has been installed into the position of running the BLM without the advice and consent of the Senate.
-Our elected leaders have been denied the opportunity to clarify Mr. Pendley’s opinions, examine his qualifications, or review his goals for the agency.
+Mr. Pendley has avoided the legal confirmation process required by the Constitution for over a year.
+Despite being installed into the position of running the BLM without the advice and consent of the Senate, you will now have the opportunity to examine Mr. Pendley's qualifications and review his goals for the agency.

-We, the undersigned hunters, anglers and other conservationists, call upon you to ask the President to nominate a qualified candidate for the job of Director for the Bureau of Land Management.
+Pendley's history of advocating for the sale or transfer of public lands and numerous conflicts of interest make him unfit to manage our nation's public lands.
+We, the undersigned hunters, anglers and other conservationists, call upon you to oppose the confirmation of William Perry Pendley as Director for the Bureau of Land Management.